 Ms. Zhorela’s professional affiliations include Georgia Music Educators Association, National Association for Music Education, and the Pi Kappa Lambda National Music Honor Society.

-Madison Robison is a 2016 graduate of Central-Carroll High School.
+Riley Mitchell is a 2018 graduate of Central-Carroll High School.
 She was a member of the Central-Carroll Marching Pride throughout her entire high school career.
-She served as Librarian and Percussion Captain her junior and senior years.
-She is in her second year instructing with the Marching Pride.
-Madi is currently pursuing a degree in Chemistry at the University of West Georgia where she also works as a Chemistry Workshop Leader.
+She served as grade representative her sophomore and junior year, Trumpet section leader her junior and Senior year, and Band Captain her senior year.
+She is in her third year instructing with the Marching Pride.
+Riley is currently pursuing a degree in music education at the University of West Georgia where she is a member of multiple ensembles.